Kushpapy/Kushpapy/README.md

 - 👋 Hi, I’m @Kushpapy
-- 👀 I’m interested in Front end engineering
+- 👀 I’m interested in Front end, systems and backend engineering
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning React,c++ and nodejs
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me nwankwoalabj@gmail.com